KUBDatalab/SQL/_episodes/02-selecting-sorting-data.md

 SELECT title
 FROM filmsAndSeries;
 ```
+Note the order is important.
+First SELECT, then FROM.

 If we want more information, we can add a new column to the list of fields right after `SELECT`: